thevill/AreumSec-Browser-Extension/Privacy Policy.markdown

 If AreumSec introduces new features, we may process additional data, such as:
 - **User Preferences**: Settings like notification preferences, stored in `chrome.storage.sync` to customize your experience.
-- **Anonymous Usage Statistics**: Aggregated, non-identifiable metrics (e.g., number of URLs checked) to improve the extension, with user consent and opt-out options.

 Any future data processing will be minimal, transparent, and require your explicit consent.
 We will update this Privacy Policy and notify users of changes.